jbi35/CarND-Behavioral-Cloning/README.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* ImageProcessor for preprocessing the images and implementation of the generator
+* ImageProcessor.py for preprocessing the images and implementation of the generator
 * model.h5 containing a trained convolution neural network
 * model.json containing the description of the network
 * writeup_report.md summarizing the results